The KUMA configuration can be modified in the following ways.

 cp expand.inventory.yml.template expand.inventory.yml

-Sample expand.inventory.yml inventory file for adding an additional storage cluster
+Example expand.inventory.yml inventory file for adding a storage cluster

 kuma: